Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Comma-separated list of addresses and ports on which the Admin interface should listen.
-The Admin interface is the API allowing you to configure and manage Kong.
+The Admin interface is the API that allows you to configure and manage Kong.
 Access to this interface should be *restricted* to Kong administrators *only*.
 This value accepts IPv4, IPv6, and hostnames.

 Some suffixes can be specified for each pair:
-- `ssl` will require that all connections made through a particular address/port be made with TLS enabled.
+- `ssl` requires that all connections made through a particular address/port be made with TLS enabled.
-- `http2` will allow for clients to open HTTP/2
+- `http2` allows for clients to open HTTP/2
   connections to Kong's proxy server.
-- Finally, `proxy_protocol` will enable usage of the PROXY protocol for a given address/port.
+- `proxy_protocol` enables usage of the
+  PROXY protocol for a given address/port.

-This value can be set to `off`, thus disabling the Admin interface for this node, enabling a 'data-plane' mode (without configuration capabilities) pulling its configuration changes from the database.
+This value can be set to `off`, thus disabling the Admin interface for this node, enabling a 'data-plane' mode (without configuration capabilities) that pulls its configuration changes from the database.